adonisjs/v5-docs/content/guides/installation.md

 - The `serve` command starts the HTTP server and performs an in-memory compilation of TypeScript to JavaScript.
 - The `--watch` flag is meant to watch the file system for changes and restart the server automatically.

-By default, the server starts on `PORT 3333` (defined inside the .env file).
-You can view the welcome page by visiting http://localhost:3333.
+By default, the server starts on port 3333 (defined inside the .env file).
+You can view the welcome page by visiting: http://localhost:3333.

 ## Compiling for production
 You must always deploy the compiled JavaScript on your production server.
-You can create the production build by running the following command.
+You can create the production build by running the following command:

 ```sh
 node ace build --production
 ```

 The compiled output is written to the `build` folder.
 You can `cd` into this folder and start the server by directly running the `server.js` file.
-Learn more about the [typescript build process](./fundamentals/typescript-build-process.md)
+Learn more about the [TypeScript build process](./fundamentals/typescript-build-process.md)

 ```sh
 cd build